panglesd/odoc/test/generators/markdown/Interlude.md

  Module `Interlude`

-This is the comment associated to the module.Some separate stray text at the top of the module.
+This is the comment associated to the module.

+Some separate stray text at the top of the module.

 <a id="val-foo"></a>
 ###### &nbsp; val foo : unit